kadamandersson/kadamandersson.github.io/index.md

 ### PhD student

 - **[Kasper Bågmark](https://bagmark.wordpress.com)** is working on deep learning for the nonlinear filtering problem.
 The aim is to obtain approximate filters that scale better than particle filters.
-It is an academic project financed by the Wallenberg AI, Autonomous Systems and Software Program.
+It is an academic project financed by the Wallenberg AI, Autonomous Systems and Software Program (WASP).
 Kasper belongs to the mathematics for AI research school.
 He started in August 2020.

+- **Mika Persson** will from September 2024 work on distributed control of autonomous multi-function sensors.
+It is an industrial PhD position funded by WASP within the WASP Research Arena in Public Safety (WARA-PS).

 ### Master students